NSAMR/uk.ac.nsamr.journal/HOWTO: Test and deploy updates to JSAMR website.md

-# HOWTO: test and deploy updates to JSAMR website
+# HOWTO: Test and deploy updates to JSAMR website

 Details here are deliberately vague for security reasons, but there are more details in our internal Google Drive, plus @DeckOfPandas is always on hand to help.